Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Assault from a Weak Attacker

 \subsection{BFA Pipeline}

-\parh{Conditions for Vulnerable Bits.}~Let the victim DNN model be $f_\theta$, where $\theta$ denotes its weights and $f$ denotes its structure.
-We also use $e$ to represent the executable of $f_\theta$ compiled by a DL compiler.
-Before starting the attack, the attacker first decides what kind of bits are considered ``vulnerable.''
-For simplicity, we assume the following conditions: If the attacked DNN is a classifier, vulnerable bits are those that cause the inference accuracy of the classifier to drop to a random guess ($\approx {1 \over \textrm{\#classes}}$).
-If the attacked DNN is a generative model, vulnerable bits cause its output image quality or semantics to drastically change (see details in \S~\ref{subsec:rq1}).
+\parh{Criteria for Vulnerable Bits.}~We first give the attacker's definition for ``vulnerable bits'' for classification and generative DNNs, respectively.
+For classifier DNNs, vulnerable bits are bits that cause the inference accuracy of the model to drop to random guess ($\approx {1 \over \textrm{\#classes}}$) once flipped.
+For a generative model, vulnerable bits cause its output image quality or semantics to drastically change (see details in \S~\ref{subsec:rq1}).
 In either case, vulnerable bits \textit{cannot} cause the DNN to crash.
-Moreover, since this paper focuses on \textit{single-bit} BFAs in DNN executables (as opposed to prior works that chain multiple bit flips to achieve the same effect~\cite{Yao2020DeepHammer,Rakin2019BitFlip}), we add that, any vulnerable bit \textit{must} meet the above conditions solely on its own.
-We also follow these settings in our evaluation later in \S~\ref{sec:evaluation}. \F~\ref{fig:attack} depicts our attack pipeline which consists of three steps:
+Moreover, since this paper focuses on \textit{single-bit} BFAs (unlike prior works which need a chain of bit flips to achieve the same effect~\cite{Yao2020DeepHammer,rakin2019bit}), we do not consider vulnerable bits that need to be chained with others. \F~\ref{fig:attack} depicts our attack pipeline which consists of three steps:

-\parh{Offline: Bit Searching.}~As mentioned in \S~\ref{sec:threat}, we assume that the attacker has no knowledge about the weights $\theta$ or training data of the victim model $f_\theta$; she must rely on what she knows, namely the model structure $f$ and the compilation setting, to determine which bits inside the victim executable $e$'s \txt\ region to attempt to flip.
+\parh{Offline: Searching for ``Superbits.''}~ As mentioned in \S~\ref{sec:threat}, we assume the attacker to have no knowledge about the weights or training data of the victim model; she must rely on what she knows (the model structure) to decide which bits in the victim executable's \txt\ region to attempt to flip.
 We achieve this with a novel offline bit search method.
-In short, the attacker first locally prepares a series of $n$ DNN executables $\mathcal{E} =\{ e_1, e_2, ..., e_n \}$, where each $e_i \in \mathcal{E}$ shares the identical structure with the victim DNN $e$ but with different weights.

-We require that weights in each $e_i$ are well trained (noted as ``trained weights;'' see \S~\ref{subsec:bit-search} for details).
-In other words, the weights must be the output of a training process with an optimizer, instead of being randomly initialized.
-This is because DNNs with trained and randomly initialized weights have different behavior patterns, and flipping the same bit in \txt\ typically causes distinct consequences for their predictions.
-Obtaining enough trained weights is inherently challenging, as attackers usually have a limited number of real-world datasets with distinct features.
-Thus, we obtain trained weights in a novel data-free manner; see details in \S~\ref{subsec:bit-search}.
+Our evaluation shows that the attacker can use this approach to confidently identify such superbits in the victim executable with $\sim$70\% accuracy, compared to $\sim$2\% in the baseline case where the attacker randomly selects bits to flip, as will be shown in \S~\ref{subsec:rq5}.
+We now give more details on the method.